sigp/lighthouse/book/src/advanced-release-candidates.md

 ## When *not* to use a release candidate

 It is not recommended to use release candidates for any critical tasks on mainnet (e.g., staking).
-To test critical features, try one of the testnets (e.g., Prater).
+To test critical features, try one of the testnets (e.g., Goerli).